U.S. Government Phasing Out Paper Checks: Switch to Direct Deposit at ACE

 Why does this Executive Order that phases out paper checks matter?

-Once the Executive Order goes into effect, all U.S. government benefit payments and tax refunds will process with EFT methods like direct deposit, prepaid card accounts, and other digital payment options.
-If you currently receive your federal benefits payments by paper check, you should make sure that you are set up to receive those funds electronically.
+Once the Executive Order goes into effect, U.S. government benefit payments and tax refunds will process with EFT methods like direct deposit, prepaid card accounts, and other digital payment options, with limited exceptions.
+If you currently receive federal benefits payments by paper check, it’s a good idea to set yourself up to receive those funds electronically, in advance.

 Don’t let the government decide where your money goes – take action to set up Direct Deposit now.